xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/updatenode.rst

 mypostscript template for ``updatenode``

-You can customize what attributes you want made available to the post*script, using the shipped mypostscript.tmpl file :ref:`Using-the-mypostscript-template`.
+You can customize what attributes you want made available to the postscript, using the shipped mypostscript.tmpl file :ref:`Using-the-mypostscript-template-label`.

 Synchronize new/updated configuration files
 -------------------------------------------